Screen Chronology: 1950 to 1954

 - Star Is Born, A **** - Judy Garland gives the greatest performance of her career as

-a singer finding musical stardom in Hollywood a magnificent film!
+a singer finding musical stardom in Hollywood magnificent!

 - Student Prince, The ** - Genial but uninspired version of Romberg's